 8.5 Staff Excellence in University Service award

-Full-time, regular employees in administrative, professional, and support staff positions from the Springfield, Mountain Grove and West Plains campuses who do not hold faculty rank and who earn less than $90,000 annually are eligible to receive an award.
-Nominees must have completed at least one year of full-time employment at Missouri State University and be actively employed at the time of the award.
+Full-time and part-time, regular employees in administrative, professional, and support staff positions from the Springfield, Mountain Grove and West Plains campuses who do not hold faculty rank and who earn less than $90,000 annually are eligible to receive an award.
+Nominees must have completed at least one year of full-time and part-time employment at Missouri State University and be actively employed at the time of the award.
 There is no limit on the number of times that an individual employee may receive an award, but individuals may not receive an award in two consecutive years.

 8.5.2 Nomination and selection of award recipients